MHageH/mcontrol/README.md

 The virtual drone should take position now.

-You can mode the start() function to change the required setpoints.
+You can mod the start() function to change the required setpoints.

 # TODO
 - Add pthreads